manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_tutorial.md

 Create a "doubler" node that:
 - subscribes to a /number topic
 - calculates the double of the number read in /number topic
-- publish the result in /doubled topic
+- publishes the result in /doubled topic

 ![](./Images/2_PubSub_2.png)
 The python code is represented in "doubler.py"